femhack/CwHack/README.md

 ## License

-The source code of this project is licensed under Attribution-NonCommercial-NoDerivs 3.0 Unported.
-Learn more at [here](https://creativecommons.org/licenses/by-nc-nd/3.0/ "license").
+Unauthorized copying or distribution of the source code via any medium is prohibited.